advikasinha/ipl-stats/README.md

 TBD:

-- weather API ground integration - check if its valid with your dataset - check how
-- deployment streamlit
 - whatever data you dont have use an LLM to tell
 - player graph nodes

+DONE:

+- deployment streamlit
 - apply constraints for purchase of players

-DONE:

 - unified dataset
 - wiki datasets
 - one mega dataset found